A Master’s Degree in Psychology: It’s Your Time to Shine

 2. Occupational Therapy Ranked #8 of all occupations.

-According to the Bureau of Labor, an Occupational Therapist will;
+According to the BLS, an Occupational Therapist will;

 “Assess, plan, organize, and participate in rehabilitative programs that help build or restore vocational, homemaking, and daily living skills, as well as general independence, to persons with disabilities or developmental delays.”